Yashicaflex A Series

 Yashima seemed to use “Yashicaflex A” and “Yashicaflex AS” in the generic sense when referring to models A-I and A-II and models AS-I and AS-II respectively.
 This is the convention I have tried to follow and the logic is covered further down the page.
 The A-III doesn't get much mention simply because very little is known about it.
 It is not mentioned in the earliest documentation and a basic description appears once only in a combined A series and Model C instruction leaflet.

 The Pigeonflex, Yashima Flex and Yashica Flex B were sequential releases with minor upgrades.
 Even by the standards of the time, their feature sets were basic.
-After Yashima released the more advanced, metered (a Japanese first) Yashica Flex S with Bay 1 mounts and auto stop film winding and film counter (new to Yashima but not Japanese TLRs) and later on, the unmetered Yashicaflex C, Yashima continued development of the original cameras as its budget line.
-The most basic Yashicaflex A-I was little more than a Yashica Flex B with shutter and lens change.
-Later, with a minor shutter upgrade, it eventually became the long running Yashica A. However, in budget guise, these cameras lost the self-timer, the speeds were reduced from 1-1/300 to 1/10-1/200 and initially, the button release was replaced by cable release.
+After Yashima released the more advanced, metered (a Japanese first) Yashica Flex S with Bay 1 mounts and auto stop film winding and film counter (new to Yashima but not Japanese TLRs), Yashima developed a budget line which seemed to be based on the earlier models.
+The most basic Yashicaflex A-I was little more than a Yashica Flex B with shutter and lens downgrades.
+Later, with a minor shutter upgrade, it eventually became the long running Yashica A. In budget guise, these cameras lost the self-timer, the speeds were reduced from 1-1/300 to 1/10-1/200 and initially, the button release was replaced by cable release.
 The new Yashimar lenses were also found on budget models only.
-The evidence is that the Yashica Flex B continued on for a while longer as a more upmarket camera.
+The evidence is that the Yashica Flex B continued on for a while longer as a more upmarket camera and later in 1955, the Yashicaflex S was joined by its unmetered companion, the Yashicaflex C.

 The variations of the Yashicaflex A series are complex, hence the need for this dedicated section.
 Looked as a whole, there is the early type/ late type body, red window/ film counter, cable release shutter/ press button release shutter and film speed reminder/ plain film wind knob.
-Apart from the A-III, all share the Copal 1/10-1/200 shutter except for the very first Yashicaflex A-I and A-II examples which were fitted with a Y.S.K. shutter of similar specification (three A-Is and thirteen A-IIs found plus the example in the Yashicaflex A user manual).
+Apart from the A-III and the later A2 and A (new model), all share the Copal 1/10-1/200 shutter, except for the very first Yashicaflex A-I and A-II examples which were fitted with a Y.S.K. shutter of similar specification (three A-Is and thirteen A-IIs found plus the example in the Yashicaflex A user manual).
 The first cameras were reputed by some sources to have Tri-Lausar lenses.
 Because of the intent of the A series, I think those sources have made a mistake.
 All I have found are fitted with Yashimars including the very early examples in the Yashicaflex A and AS user manuals.

-What feature set divides the cameras?
+What feature set divides the early cameras first released in 1954?
 The auto-stop film winding and counter is what defines the A-II from the A-I. The AS-I is an A-I with exposure meter.
 The AS-II is an A-II with exposure meter (or alternatively viewed as an AS-I with film counter).
 Cable release was fitted to early cameras, press button on later examples including move of the flash sync to the front panel.
 Given that the same trim variations, including the shutter cable release/ press button, appear across all three models, it would be safe to assume that they were pretty much concurrent models.
 This is confirmed by Yashima documentation.

 The leaf shutters supplied by shutter companies were complete assemblies and in different sizes used in many applications including folding and view cameras.
 In their most basic form, they were operated by a cable release on the side and also an integral lever, usually in the middle of the lower edge.
 I will refer to these shutters as “cable release” as opposed to “press button”.